jsim2010/partite/CONTRACT.md

 : A set of all the requirements of a project.

 enactment
-: An action that modifies a contract.
+: An act that modifies a contract.

-Each director shall be a voter in all enactments.
+- Each consul shall be a voter in all enactments.

+## Strategy

+specification
+: An explanation of how one or more requirements shall be satisfied.

+strategy
+: A set of specifications that cover the entirety of a contract.

+confirmation
+: An act that modifies a strategy.

+- Each architect shall be a voter in all confirmations.

+## Product

+product
+: An implementation of a strategy.

+authorization
+: An act that modifies a product.

+- Each judge shall be a voter in all authorizations.

 ---

 ## Definitions